bell345/webdrawquiz/doc/api.md

         "bonus": integer
     }

+To contestant from server:

+    {
+        "question_id": string,
+        "response_id": string
+    }

 Errors:
  * "invalid_question"
     * This can be the result of the question timing out, after which no more responses can be sent.